 Aluminium Is The Most Popular Metal Around The World:

-It’s diverse range of product use is huge!
-Probably the most famous are aluminium foil or for the manufacturing of soda cans.
+Its diverse range of product use is huge!
+Probably the most famous is aluminium foil or for the manufacturing of soda cans.
 It’s used on aircraft components, Hi-Fi products and high-quality windows and doors.

 The Ancient Greeks & Romans: